Willow: Culture

 The willow is one of the four species associated with the Jewish festival of Sukkot, or the Feast of Tabernacles, cited in Leviticus 23:40.
-Willow branches are also used during the synagogue service on Hoshana Rabbah, the seventh day of Sukkot, or the Feast of Tabernacles.
+Willow branches are used during the synagogue service on Hoshana Rabbah, the seventh day of Sukkot.

-In Buddhism, a willow branch is one of the chief attributes of Kwan Yin, the bodhisattva of compassion.
+In Buddhism, a willow branch is one of the chief attributes of Guanyin, the bodhisattva of compassion.
+In traditional pictures of Guanyin, she is often shown seated on a rock with a willow branch in a vase of water at her side.

-Christian churches in northwestern Europe and Ukraine and Bulgaria often used willow branches in place of palms in the ceremonies on Palm Sunday.
+Orthodox churches often use willow branches in place of palms in the ceremonies on Palm Sunday.

 In China, some people carry willow branches with them on the day of their Tomb Sweeping or Qingming Festival.
 Willow branches are also put up on gates and/or front doors, which they believe help ward off the evil spirits that wander on Qingming.
 Legend states that on Qingming Festival, the ruler of the underworld allows the spirits of the dead to return to earth.
 Since their presence may not always be welcome, willow branches keep them away.
-In traditional pictures of the Goddess of Mercy Guanyin, she is often shown seated on a rock with a willow branch in a vase of water at her side.
-The Goddess employs this mysterious water and the branch for putting demons to flight.
-Taoist witches also use a small carving made from willow wood for communicating with the spirits of the dead.
+Taoist witches use a small carving made from willow wood for communicating with the spirits of the dead.
 The image is sent to the nether world, where the disembodied spirit is deemed to enter it, and give the desired information to surviving relatives on its return.
 The willow is a famous subject in many East Asian nations' cultures, particularly in pen and ink paintings from China and Japan.

-A gisaeng (Korean geisha) named Hongrang, who lived in the middle of the Joseon Dynasty, wrote the poem "By the willow in the rain in the evening", which she gave to her parting lover (Choi Gyeong-chang).
+A gisaeng (Korean courtesan) named Hongrang, who lived in the middle of the Joseon Dynasty, wrote the poem "By the willow in the rain in the evening", which she gave to her parting lover (Choi Gyeong-chang).
 Hongrang wrote: